 The bottom line here is that, without the Census errors, Republicans likely would have netted an additional two or three congressional seats, and perhaps more depending on how these changes would have affected the overall demographic factors involved in redistricting maps drawn in those states.

 While two or three (and perhaps more) votes might not seem like a lot, they could have made all the difference in close votes in the new Congress.
 But because those errors have not been corrected, we will never know.

-Hans A. von Spakovsky is a Senior Legal Fellow and Manager of the Election Law Reform Initiative at The Heritage Foundation and a former election official.
-He is the co-author of “Who’s Counting?
-How Fraudsters and Bureaucrats Put Your Vote at Risk” and “Obama’s Enforcer: Eric Holder’s Justice Department.”
+Hans A. von Spakovsky is a Senior Legal Fellow and Manager of the Election Law Reform Initiative at the Heritage Foundation and a former Justice Department lawyer and FEC commissioner.
+He is the coauthor of “Our Broken Elections: How the Left Changed the Way You Vote.”